Home Student Ministries Outreach Ministries Prayer Connection Volunteers Education Downloads Contact Us

 Founder of Voice of Calvary Ministries

-In 1972, the Perkinses moved to Jackson, where they founded Voice of Calvary Ministries - another Christian community development ministry.
+In 1972, the Perkins moved to Jackson, where they founded Voice of Calvary Ministries - another Christian community development ministry.
 Voice of Calvary Ministries started a church, health center, leadership development program, thrift store, low-income housing development, and training center.
 From this ministry, other development projects started in the neighboring towns of Canton, New Hebron and Edwards.
-Philip K. Reed, the previous pastor of Voice of Calvary Fellowship, has assumed the leadership of this dynamic ministry. www.voiceofcalvary.com
+Philip K. Reed, the previous pastor of Voice of Calvary Fellowship, has assumed the leadership of this dynamic ministry.

 Founder of Harambee Christian Family Center